tus/tusd/docs/hooks.md

 ### Authenticating Users

 User authentication can be achieved by two ways: Either, user tokens can be included in the upload meta data, as described in the above example.
 Alternatively, traditional header fields, such as `Authorization` or `Cookie` can be used to carry user-identifying information.
-These header values are also present for the hook requests and are accessible for the `pre-create` and `pre-access` hooks, where the authorization tokens or cookies can be validated to authenticate the user.
+These header values are also present for the hook requests and are accessible for the  `pre-access` hook, where the authorization tokens or cookies can be validated to authenticate the user.

 If the authentication is successful, the hook can return an empty hook response to indicate tusd that the upload should continue as normal.
 If the authentication fails, the hook can instruct tusd to reject the upload and return a custom error response to the client.
 For example, this is a possible hook response: